FALL IS HERE! WE HAVE PUMPKINS, HAY BALES, CORN STALKS, CELOSIA, ASTERS & MORE!

 1. Choose the Right Plant

 • Soil Preference: Many trees and shrubs thrive in sandy, acidic soils, including hollies, oaks, pines, blueberries, and azaleas.
+For quality options, consider visiting a local galloway nursery.

 2. Prepare the Soil